Canada Transitions from GED to CAEC

 Take practice tests

 Taking timed practice tests also lets you get accustomed to the GED testing format.
-The five GED sub-exams are timed tests, and many students that failed the exam said they would have passed if they only had more time.
+The five GED sub-exams are timed tests, and many students who failed the exam said they would have passed if they only had more time.
 By taking timed practice tests, you’ll develop your time-management skills which will lead to better results.

 GED testing locations

-GED testing locations:
+New Brunswick GED testing locations:

 - Central Valley Adult Learning Association, 300 St. Mary’s St, 2nd Fl, Fredericton, Training Rm, Phone: 506-446-4052